wavemaker/docs/learn/how-tos/microfrontends-iframe.md

 - **department app** (micro app 2)

-### HR App
+## HR App

 In this app import hrdb and create two pages employee & department.
-On each page place an iframe with the src set to "/employee" and "/department" respectively.
-Please make sure that the paths are relative.
+On each page place an iframe with the src property set to the value "/employee" and "/department" respectively.
+Also make sure that the paths specified are relative.
 Also add navigation to these pages in the left-nav bar.
 Configure DB security with JDBC (or) Redis session persistence.

 ![/learn/assets/microfrontends-iframes/hr-app.png](/learn/assets/microfrontends-iframes/hr-app.png)

-### Employee APP
+### Employee App

 The app will have widgets representing the employees details and operations.
 On the Main page, modify the default layout to blank, and drag & drop widgets that represents the data from the employee table (hrdb).
 This app should also be configured with DB Security and with JDBC or Redis session persistence.

 ![/learn/assets/microfrontends-iframes/employee-app.png](/learn/assets/microfrontends-iframes/employee-app.png)

-### Department APP
+### Department App

 The app will have widgets representing the department details.
 On the Main page, modify the default layout to blank, and drag & drop widgets that represents the data from the department table (hrdb).
 The app should also be configured with DB Security and also with JDBC or Redis session persistence.